mg126e/Project_Backend/problem_framing.md

 ## Evidence

-  * [Having running partners adds a level of accountability that is difficult to achieve otherwise](https://zapendurance.com/group-running-vs-running-alone/#:~:text=Joining%20a%20local%20running%20group,taxing%20both%20physically%20and%20mentally.): This article argues that running with a group can boost accountability, reduce perceived effort on harder days, and elevate motivation and performance, however the writer advises that it should be balanced with solo runs that can offer a valuable space for reflection.
+  * [Having running partners adds a level of accountability that is difficult to achieve otherwise](https://zapendurance.com/group-running-vs-running-alone/#:~:text=Joining%20a%20local%20running%20group,taxing%20both%20physically%20and%20mentally.): This article argues that running with others can boost accountability, reduce perceived effort on harder days, and elevate motivation and performance, though the writer does advise that it could be balanced with solo runs that can offer a valuable space for reflection.
   * [Social networks play an important role in maintaining a consistent training habit](https://pmc.ncbi.nlm.nih.gov/articles/PMC8966768/): A study concluded that runners who increased the number of key running partners they ran with tended to train more frequently and were more likely to accomplish their set goals regardless of whether they were socially motivated to run.
-  *  [Members of the running group had positive social interaction and support during and outside running](https://www.researchgate.net/publication/337690074_Running_together_is_better_than_running_alone_a_qualitative_study_of_a_self-organised_distance_running_group_in_China):  A study on a self-organised running group reported that members found improvements in their running, physical/mental health, personality, and attitude towards life after joining the group.
+  *  [Members of the running group had positive social interaction and support during and outside running](https://www.researchgate.net/publication/337690074_Running_together_is_better_than_running_alone_a_qualitative_study_of_a_self-organised_distance_running_group_in_China): A study on a self-organised running group reported that members found improvements in their running, physical/mental health, personality, and attitude towards life after joining, which demonstrates the benefits of not running alone.
   * [Affective feelings are directly influenced by the presence of opponents](https://pubmed.ncbi.nlm.nih.gov/32050163/): A 2020 study found that participants running in competition in a head to head 10 km race felt and performed better than their counterparts running alone.
   * [How can moving together make us feel closer and more connected?](https://www.anthro.ox.ac.uk/article/why-exercising-friends-could-be-better-you): This Oxford article argues that working out with friends lessens fatigue and increases enjoyment and that this heightened positive effect can lead to better performance.
   * [Reasons to Find a Running Buddy](https://campusrec.wfu.edu/2021/03/reasons-to-find-a-running-buddy/#:~:text=While%20similar%20to%20accountability%2C%20having,partner%20span%20across%20many%20dimensions.): Wake Forest University published an article stating that running partners increase improvement, motivation, and safety.
   * [Many women fear for their safety when running alone.
-Here’s how they prepare](https://www.cnn.com/2024/03/06/health/women-runners-safety-tips-wellness-cec): CNN Health reports that 92% of women surveyed feel concerned for their safety when they go for a run and share the many things they do to feel more safe while running.
+Here’s how they prepare](https://www.cnn.com/2024/03/06/health/women-runners-safety-tips-wellness-cec): CNN Health reports that 92% of women surveyed feel concerned for their safety when they go for a run and share the many things they do to feel more safe while running, including running with another person.

 ## Comparables
   * [**Strava**](https://www.strava.com/): Strava is a popular app for runners, its “Community-Powered Motivation” helps many stay engaged.
 However, it primarily attracts experienced runners and looks less beginner friendly, especially after they appeared to recently change around their training plan feature.
 While it helps users find new routes, it does not have as much of a focus on matching users with running partners, which limits its usefulness for those seeking social connections on a closer level.